“I want to turn you on, turn you up, figure you out, I want to take you on.” – R.E.M.

 Is Dhaka Safe?

 Overall Bangladesh is a safe enough country to travel in, but I found Dhaka to be intense and dangerous traffic wise.
 The streets are mayhem.
 You’re not supposed to go out at night but it was fine in Uttara where I stayed in the Nagar Valley Hotel.
-However, please take care – I had read some crazy reports from fellow blogger friends Derek (Wandering Earl) who once got kidnapped in Dhaka and Johnny (One Step 4Ward) who once got accused of doinking a prozzie in his hotel room in Dhaka, so a safe bet was the airport pick up.
+However, please take care – I had read some crazy reports from fellow blogger friends Derek (Wandering Earl) who once got kidnapped in Dhaka and another world traveller, so a safe bet was the airport pick up.
 Also don’t carry loads of cash around, you’ll be hoarding off loads of kids begging most of the time, which can get annoying.
 Overall, it is safer than people will tell you.

 Having spent three marvellous tiring days exploring its charms and chaos, here are my personal top 6 sights.
 This is based on Old Town Dhaka by the way, I did visit a few parts of the newer town and the areas at Motijheel and Kamlapur but Old Dhaka is the best place for sightseeing in my opinion.
 I got my Bangladesh visa in Hong Kong before getting a night train to the city of Chittagong.